joeyparrish/pokeheim/testing-script.md

 9. Try to start raid again
 10. Confirm that raid does not start (already caught)
 11. Go to step 3

-## 11. Fainting

-1. Spawn greyling
-2. Spawn weapon ("club" or "SwordIronFire")
-3. Hit greyling with weapon until it faints
-4. Check that it doesn't die
-5. Catch it (should always work)
-6. Spawn greyling
-7. Type "killall" in dev console
-8. Confirm that greyling dies
-9. Release greyling
-10. Faint it
-11. Recall all, check that your fainted greyling does not come back
-12. Spawn deathsquito
-13. Attack it until it faints (or use "faintall" in dev console)
-14. Check that it falls from the sky and lands upside down
-15. Spawn blob, wraith, and bonemass
-16. Faint them
-17. Check that they stop fuming
-18. Spawn serpent
-19. Faint it
-20. Check that its tail stops moving
-21. Spawn "dragon" (Moder)
-22. Faint it
-23. Check that it falls from the sky (no ragdoll)
-24. Spawn "hatchling" (Drake)
-25. Faint it
-26. Check that it falls from the sky (ragdoll)

 ## 12. Inventory